sora-xor/sora2-substrate-js-library/doc.md

 > ## Parameters
 >
 > - `origin`: The origin of the transaction.
+> - `beneficiary` : The destination account where assets will be withdrawn.
 > - `kusd_amount`: The amount of stablecoin (KUSD) to withdraw as protocol profit.

 arguments:

+- beneficiary: `AccountId32`
 - kusdAmount: `u128`
 <hr>